 Not all smoothies need banana!
-This Berry Smoothie Bowl is banana-free, low in sugar and contains hidden veggies.
+This Berry Smoothie Bowl without Banana is delicious, low in sugar and contains hidden veggies.
 Perfect for breakfast.

-This Berry Smoothie Bowl is a winner!
+This Smoothie Bowl without Banana is a winner!
 If you're someone who doesn't like bananas in your smoothies, or doesn't like them overly sweet, this is for you.

 Don't get me wrong, I love a banana-based smoothie, but sometimes I want something less sweet with a slightly different taste for breakfast, and this recipe is my go-to.